 9 WAYS TO IMPROVE YOUR INTERNAL COMMS TODAY

 The best way to find out what your team think is to ask them.
 Feedback is a two-way street, and can give you great insights into how employees perceive your organisation.

 Consider running a short, anonymous staff survey using tools like Survey Monkey.
 Ask them how they feel about the company culture, whether they feel informed, their preferred working arrangements – whatever you’d like to know.

 Are you using too many confusing systems for your internal comms – or none at all, besides email?

-Whether you implement a free tool like Slack, have your own intranet, use a Whatsapp group or stick with emails, make sure your internal communications systems are clear, easy to use and working for everyone involved.
+Whether you use a free tool like Slack, have your own intranet, use a Whatsapp group or stick with emails, make sure your internal communications systems are clear, easy to use and working for everyone involved.

 #3.
 HIGHLIGHT YOUR MISSION

 Would your team members each be able to summarise your company’s mission, values and ethos, or would everyone say something different?
 Is it something they can buy into and get passionate about?